Those black and white birds on Australia’s east coast

 Look for the white on the back of the neck and a beak which is bluish-grey tipped with black.

-More information about Magpies here
+More photos and information about Magpies here.

 Dicrurus bracteatus